umairsayed/DS_Project/README.md

 # Mapping Locations in *Around the World in 80 Days*

-This repository contains all data and code used for my Data Science Research Project, where I extract, validate, classify, and map locations mentioned in Jules Verne’s *Around the World in 80 Days* using NLP and transformer models.
+This repository contains all data and code used to extract, validate, classify, and map geographic locations mentioned in Jules Verne’s *Around the World in 80 Days* using NLP and transformer models.

 ## Repository Structure

 ### 1. data/
 This folder contains all datasets required for the workflow:
-- around_world_80_days.csv — cleaned novel text split by chapters.
+- around_world_80_days.csv --> cleaned novel text split by chapters.
-- cities15000.txt — GeoNames database used to validate city names.
+- cities15000.txt --> GeoNames database used to validate city names.
-- sentence_city_pairs.xlsx — manually labelled ground-truth test data.
+- sentence_city_pairs.xlsx --> manually labelled ground-truth test data.
-- synthetic_training_improved.xlsx — synthetic training dataset for the classification models.
+- synthetic_training_improved.xlsx --> synthetic training dataset for the classification models.

 ### 2. clean_book.R
 Retrieves the novel from Project Gutenberg and performs all preprocessing (metadata removal, chapter detection, formatting).